 In order for an educator to teach in assignment, their endorsement must match the course they’re instructing.
-This assignment tool can be used to determine which courses are matched with which endorsement so that a teacher remains in assignment.
+This assignment tool can be used to determine which courses are matched with the correct endorsement so that a teacher remains in assignment.
 Course names and codes are published annually by CEDARS.
 If you have questions about assignment policy, please email us.

 An educator may teach outside of their endorsement area if certain conditions are met.
 If individuals are assigned outside of their endorsement area, the following need to happen: